netboxlabs/netbox-learning/netbox-event-driven-architectures/agents/config_backuper/README.md

-# NetBox Event-Driven Architectures Webinar 🚀

-## Config Backuper Agent
+# Config Backuper Agent 💾

 By default the Config Backuper Agent waits for messages to appear on the `$SUBSCRIBE_SUBJECT` subject and then commits the contents to GitHub at `github.com/$GITHUB_ORG/$GITHUB_REPO/$HOSTNAME/running_config`.